RevanMacQueen/Self-Play-Polymatrix/README.md

 # Code For Guarantees for Self-Play in Multiplayer Games via Polymatrix Decomposability

-This is the repo for [Guarantees for Self-Play in Multiplayer Games via Polymatrix Decomposability](https://arxiv.org/abs/2310.11518).
+This is the codebase for [Guarantees for Self-Play in Multiplayer Games via Polymatrix Decomposability](https://arxiv.org/abs/2310.11518).

 ## Installation